alaffin12/stackedit/Caught by Stradh.md

 ##### Festival of the Blazing Sun
 ###### Part I - The Parade
 This can go one of two way, depending on the players interactions with Lady Wachter.
+If Lady Wachter is confident of the assistance (or at least neutrality) of the party then go the way of the Laughing Guard.
+Ot